kot149/zmk-workspace/readme.md

    ```sh
    just build [target]
    ```
-   You can omit the target to select using fzf.
-You can also specify west args.
+   You can use `TAB` completion for the target and west args.
 6. Flash
    ```sh
    just flash [target]